Fruto Chamorro

 Fruto's father was one of the founders of the Conservative Party of Nicaragua, centered on the city of Granada.
-He was committed to the Conservative cause and became an activist of the Party.
+Like his father, he was committed to the Conservative cause and became an activist of the Party.
 In 1836, he became a representative in the State Assembly.
 From 1839 to 1842, he was a Senator of the State of Nicaragua.

 In 1842, an attempt was made to reestablish a union of Central American states as the Central American Confederation, in accord with the "Pact of Chinandega".
 It was to include El Salvador, Guatemala, Honduras, and Nicaragua.
 In 1843, Fruto Chamorro was appointed Supreme Director of the Confederation junta, and he took up residence in San Miguel, El Salvador.
 However, Guatemala withdrew, and Fruto was instrumental in preventing a war over the decision.
 The nascent Confederation collapsed in 1844.

 In 1845, Fruto Chamorro was appointed Prefect and Military Governor of the Department of Granada, and Minister of the Treasury.
 In November 1851, during the administration of Supreme Director Laureano Pineda, he became Commander-in-chief of the Army.

 Fruto Chamorro himself became Supreme Director of Nicaragua on 1 April 1853.
 Almost immediately and with support of the conservative oligarchy, he transferred the government headquarters to Granada, the Conservative stronghold.
 He then convened a Constituent Assembly on 20 January 1854, to promulgate a new Constitution during the absence of the majority of the western (Liberal Party) representatives, virtually expelled from the country by the government's move to Granada.
 In March, Fruto Chamorro relinquished his title as Supreme Director and with acquiescence of the Assembly, named himself President of Nicaragua.

 The Liberals saw this as a restoration to power of the provincial oligarchy, continuation of a feudal economic system, and the diminished possibility of an alliance of all Central American reactionary forces as well.

 They initiated a civil war by establishing their own government in León in May 1854, with the support of the governments of Honduras and El Salvador.
 A force under the command of General Máximo Jerez was sent to besiege Granada.

 In preparation for the siege, President Chamorro placed himself at the headquarters of the Army and left executive authority with his deputy, José María Estrada.
 His defenses for Granada were successful and subsequent attacks failed to take the city.

 A victim of dysentery, Fruto Chamorro died at his hacienda outside Granada on 12 March 1855.
 A few months later, the city was taken in a surprise attack by the filibuster William Walker.

-He was married to Mercedes Avilés ..., without issue.
+He was married to Mercedes Avilés, without issue.